MyNameIsTrez/inception/README.md

 - `docker builder prune` to clear the build cache
 - `docker exec -it wordpress bash` to run the command `bash` in the running container `wordpress`
 - `docker logs <CONTAINER ID>` to see why the container exited
+- `docker inspect <CONTAINER ID` to get detailed information about why Docker might have killed the process, like `"OOMKilled": true"` if you exceed the container memory limits and Docker kills your app

 # nginx